Blog Archive

 The Fed's Distributional Accounts page shows the ownership of corporate stock by population percentages.
 The top-owning 10% own 87.1% of all stock:

 And since Febuary 2009 stocks on the S&P 500 have increased by almost a factor of 8, from 700 to 5700.
 A factor of EIGHT.
 What was worth $1 million almost 15 years ago is now worth $8 million (or billion or trillion).
 For greater accuracy we should adjust for inflation the 2009 $1 million.
-It turns out that the $1 million is now worth $5.37 million --- stocks quintupled in value in 15 years.
-The real median household income increased by 18%, not 400%.
+It turns out that the $1 million in 2009 buys what $1.45 million buys in December, 2023.
+Therefore, the $1.45 million transformed into $8 million by sitting in the S&P 500 index.
+That's an increase by a multiple of 5.5 times or 450%. --- stocks quintupled in value in 15 years.
+The real median household income increased by 18%, not 450%.

 When income inequality gets bad, the wealthy have no productive outlet for their increasing wealth; they deposit their over-sized income money into paper assets we call financial assets.
 The Federal Reserve calls them "nontangible assets".
 As more and more income pours into the value of paper assets, the total value of "nontangible assets" rises, but does nothing to increase the amount of "tangible" assets.
+The quality of life does not improve for the majority.
+GDP growth is a myth of prosperity.
 The ratio of total wealth to annual national income is close to a record high in Q1 2024 (Flow of Funds report, Table B.101, line 50, page 140).
 The Fed's FRED page shows the graph:

 We have too much wealth, it produces nothing.
+It gives a small minority a sense of security.
 It distorts markets incentivizing production for expensive purchasers at the expense of lower-earning purchasers.
 The housing market is a case in point.
 Wealth sits idle indefinitely, wasted when it could be serving society, a definition of hoarding.
-I think of it as sociopathology, a sickness, a worry and anxiety.
+I think of it as sociopathology, a sickness, a source of anxiety.

 Today's ratio of national disposable income to wealth stands at 776%, and this is 49% higher than the historical level (1946 to 1996) of around 520%.